 Sleep Tips for Teenagers

-- No pills, vitamins or drinks can replace good sleep
+- No pills, vitamins, or drinks can replace good rest.

 Just 4 Kids Urgent Care

 Raising kids isn’t easy.
-Especially if they aren’t getting the right amount of sleep.
+Especially if they aren’t getting the right amount of rest at night.
 If you have a child with sleeping issues, come see us.
 We’ll take great care of your kids.